-1.1 BACKGROUND AND PURPOSE OF THE RECIRCULATED DRAFT ENVIRONMENTAL IMPACT REPORT
+1.1 BACKGROUND AND PURPOSE OF THE REVISED RECIRCULATED DRAFT ENVIRONMENTAL IMPACT REPORT

-In December 2009, Solano County published the Middle Green Valley Specific Plan Draft Environmental Impact Report (DEIR), which assessed the potential environmental impacts of implementing the proposed Middle Green Valley Specific Plan.
+In December 2009, Solano County published the Middle Green Valley Specific Plan Draft Environmental Impact Report (DEIR), which assessed the potential environmental impacts of implementing the proposed Middle Green Valley Specific Plan (Specific Plan).
 The proposed project would be a mixed-use development on approximately 1,905 acres located along Green Valley Road, in unincorporated Green Valley, near the western boundary of Solano County.
 The proposed development would include up to 400 new residences, agricultural tourism, local neighborhood retail and community facility uses, and over 1,400 acres of protected agriculture and open space.

 The DEIR was circulated for public review and comment for a period of 60 days that began on December 28, 2009 and ended on February 25, 2010.
-During and up to the end of the review period, comments were received on the DEIR.
-The County reviewed those comments to identify specific environmental concerns and determine whether any additional environmental analysis would be required to respond to issues raised in the comments.
+The County reviewed the comments received on the DEIR to identify specific environmental concerns and determine whether any additional environmental analysis would be required to respond to issues raised in the comments.
 Responses to all comments received on the DEIR were prepared and included in the Final EIR (FEIR).
 The FEIR was certified and the project was approved on July 27, 2010.
 A lawsuit challenging the adequacy of the EIR was filed by the Upper Green Valley Homeowners Association on August 25, 2010.

 In a ruling issued by the Superior Court of Solano County on October 25, 2011 (Upper Green Valley Homeowners Association v.
 County of Solano [Super.
 Ct.
 Solano County, 2011, No. FCS036446]), the County was directed to remedy the water supply analysis in the EIR.
-In response to the judicial order and resulting writ, this Recirculated DEIR contains a revised analysis of the project's water supply.
-As in the previous DEIR, the following two water supply options are being evaluated: water supplied by the City of Fairfield (Option A) and water supplied through the use of groundwater wells within the Specific Plan area (Option B).
+In response to the judicial order and resulting writ, a Recirculated DEIR containing a revised analysis of the project's water supply was circulated for a 45-day public review and comment period on August 27, 2013.
+As in the previous DEIR, two water supply options were evaluated: a municipal connection to the City of Fairfield (Option A) and the use of groundwater wells within the Specific Plan area (Option B).
+In accordance with the order, the Recirculated DEIR focused on incorporating more detailed information on the proposed groundwater supply (Option B) than what had been available during preparation of the original DEIR.
+The Water Supply Assessments (WSAs) prepared by the City of Fairfield (for a municipal connection) and by Solano County (for groundwater) both identified sufficient water to serve buildout of the Middle Green Valley Specific Plan.